 How to Choose Your SAT Test Date

 It takes around six weeks for colleges to receive and process your SAT results.
 This is why it is not advisable to schedule your test when you only have six weeks left before your college application deadlines.
 You should also consider the deadline for SAT scholarships if you apply also applying for these.

 - The number of times you’re taking the SAT test.

-Many students take the SAT test at least 2 times until they reach their desired score.
-If you plan to take the test at least twice, it would be good to start taking the test in your junior year.
+Many students take the test at least 2 times until they reach their desired score.
+If you plan to take the SAT at least twice, it would be good to start taking the test in your junior year.

 - Test preparation time.